The Cathartic Memoir – I’ve journeyed from contempt to enthusiasm

 • Being able to articulate your ideas and constructive criticism effectively will be helpful not only for your designer but for you as well.

-• The brief that you give can be a written list of ideas, an out-loud conversation with them, or perhaps a visual representation (mock-up) which roughly outlines your ideas.
+• One of the most important conversations you’ll have with your designer is the design brief.
+The brief that you give can be a written list of ideas, an out-loud conversation with them, or perhaps a visual representation (mock-up) which roughly outlines your ideas.

 Part of design is considering how your book will look printed, including the cover, the interior, right down to the paper.
+The very best book designers understand that a book is a physical, 3D product, not just artwork on a screen.

 Topic 4.
 Build an author platform